Skip to main content

 entryURIstring, optional, supports variable replacement, must start with '/'With the attribute 'entryURI' the entry point to that web application is specified in the following way: If the request is '/' and there is no matching Context or Servlet found, a redirect with the configured value is sent to the browser.

-filePreloadboolean optional, advanced default: falseThe attribute 'filePreload' specifies if the files is preloaded at start-up.
+filePreloadboolean, optional, advanced default: falseThe attribute 'filePreload' specifies if the files is preloaded at start-up.
 If set to 'true', any modification of the files during runtime does not have any effect.
 Due to memory consumption, it is not recommended to preload if there are many or large files.

 docBasestring, required, advanced, supports variable replacement, default: <spool_dir>/workThe attribute docBase defines the path to the directory from where the web application is deployed.
 It also specifies the path to the web application's WEB-INF directory, which is located inside the <docBase> directory.For security reasons, never put a file containing secret information (like a secret key or some Lua code) into the directory configured as <docBase> in the navajo.xml file.
-This is because the DefaultFilter can easily access such a file.
+This is because the DefaultServlet can easily access such a file.
 An exception is the WEB-INF directory inside the <docBase> directory.
-The WEB-INF directory is protected against the DefaultFilter and cannot be accessed.Proceed as follows if you change this attribute in an existing instance:1.
+The WEB-INF directory is protected against the DefaultServlet and cannot be accessed.Proceed as follows if you change this attribute in an existing instance:1.
 First, stop the nevisProxy.
 1. Then copy the existing files to the new location.You need to do this manually because nevisAdmin does not support this use case.
 2. Finally, restart the proxy.
 Do not restart it earlier, otherwise the necessary files will not be found.

-allowedMethodsstring array, required, advanced, supports variable replacement, default: GET,POSTThe attribute allowedMethods configures the allowed HTTP methods.
-The following aliases are allowed besides real method names: ALL-HTTP ALL-HTTP is a shortcut for all HTTP methods: GET, POST, HEAD, DELETE, TRACE, CONNECT, OPTIONS, PUT, PATCH ALL-WEBDAV ALL-WEBDAV is a shortcut for all webdav methods: MERGE, UNCHECKOUT, MKACTIVITY, PROPPATCH, LOCK, CHECKOUT, SEARCH, COPY, MKCOL, MKWORKSPACE, PROPFIND, UPDATE, REBIND, BASELINE-CONTROL, UNBIND, CHECKIN, VERSION-CONTROL, UNLOCK, LABEL,MOVE, ACL, BIND, REPORT Methods can also be removed by configuring -<method>.
-With the attribute allowedMethods, you configure the HTTP methods allowed by the frontend, to connect to nevisProxy.
-This in contrast to the AllowedMethods parameter of the HttpConnectorServlet, with which you configure the HTTP methods allowed by nevisProxy, to connect to the backend.
-As the AllowedMethods parameter of the HttpConnectorServlet is mapped to the request, you may also have to adapt it if you modify the allowedMethods attribute described here.
-For a description of the AllowedMethods parameter, see the chapter HttpConnectorServlet.
+allowedMethodsstring array, required, advanced, supports variable replacement, default: GET,POSTThe attribute allowedMethods configures the HTTP methods allowed from the frontend to nevisProxy.
+In addition to standard method names, you can use the aliases ALL-HTTP (a shortcut for GET, POST, HEAD, DELETE, TRACE, CONNECT, OPTIONS, PUT, and PATCH) and ALL-WEBDAV (a shortcut for MERGE, UNCHECKOUT, MKACTIVITY, PROPPATCH, LOCK, CHECKOUT, SEARCH, COPY, MKCOL, MKWORKSPACE, PROPFIND, UPDATE, REBIND, BASELINE-CONTROL, UNBIND, CHECKIN, VERSION-CONTROL, UNLOCK, LABEL, MOVE, ACL, BIND, and REPORT).
+Methods can also be removed by configuring -<method>.
+This attribute differs from the AllowedMethods parameter of the HttpConnectorServlet, which configures the methods allowed from nevisProxy to the backend.
+Because these parameters are mapped to the request, modifying the frontend allowedMethods may require corresponding changes in the HttpConnectorServlet.

 caseSensitiveMappingboolean, default: trueMakes the mapping of URIs case sensitive.